THE DOG SHAPED BY AFRICANS FOR AFRICA

 Domestic dogs are destroyed on sight

-This is particularly important when it comes to preserving Wild Dog Populations.
+This is particularly important when it comes to preserving wild dog populations.
 ‘When park boundaries are on the community doorstep, the risk of contamination is high,’ says Chris Kelly, a Director of Wildlife Act.
-‘The Wild Dogs are such closely bonded animals that if one dog is contaminated the whole pack can be wiped out in a matter of weeks.’
-Wild Dog populations that are intensely managed are now being vaccinated against rabies in an attempt to reduce this threat.
+‘The wild dogs are such closely bonded animals that if one dog is contaminated, the whole pack can be wiped out in weeks.’
+Wild dog populations that are intensely managed are now vaccinated against rabies to reduce this threat.

 ‘The number of confirmed rabies cases in domestic dogs found in the nature reserves to the west of the KNP, as well as in the adjacent local communities of the eastern Bushbuckridge area, has recently experienced a downward trend,’ say Dr Bjorn Reininghaus, the local State Veterinarian from the Mpumalanga Department of Agriculture.
 According to him, the intensified vaccinations of domestic dogs by veterinary services and a massive upscale of anti-poaching measures are seen as the most important factors.
-However, there is no time for complacency, as maintaining sufficient dog rabies vaccination coverage, a high level of awareness about rabies and adequate disease surveillance are of utmost importance to combat this serious disease, and depends to a great extent on available resources and logistics.
+However, there is no time for complacency, as maintaining sufficient dog rabies vaccination coverage, high awareness about rabies, and adequate disease surveillance are of utmost importance to combat this serious disease and depend to a great extent on available resources and logistics.